soomro30/zoppo/src/_work/click-or-treat.markdown

 section6_image2: "buu.jpg"

 section7: |
   It was fun for us to return to our roots, in a way.
 Before Fully started doing HTML websites, we were famous for flash sites.
 We had so much fun with it.
 But there were a lot of sites that went totally overboard, and it was understandable that the Internet turned its back on animation for a period of years.
 But now it can be really powerful to introduce it in small and tasteful doses.
-It’s something fresh and unexpected, creating awesome results when deployed as a marketing tactic.

   Granted this project wasn’t a flash animation (we coded it with HTML/Javascript), but it very well could have been.
 I think we’ll see more and more animation on the web, programmed in all sorts of ways.
 The gif renaissance is proof that people are hungry for it again.